kennynahh/uw-reality-labs/README.md

 ## Research

+This section dives into the various technological barriers when desinging comfortable and user-friendly VR products, and how these obstacles can be overcome.
+We talk about the limitations of IMUs when considering 6DoF tracking and the importance of lenses and optical technologies in VR.

 ### Tracking

 While the accelerometer in IMUs can technically be used for positional tracking, it is just not possible for it to be accurate enough on its own.
 A positional tracking demo found on [YouTube](https://youtu.be/_q_8d0E3tDk?si=je-FXEluvx5F-icd) that used the IMU of the Oculus DK1 showed that since acceleration data needs to be integrated twice in order to become displacement (positional) data, there is a significant amount of error (quadratic) introduced into the tracking over time (in the order of meters per second), which causes drift.
 Therefore, reference points need to be set up in the surrounding space of the user, through either inside-out ([visual-intertial odometry](https://en.wikipedia.org/wiki/Visual_odometry)) or outside-in (base-station/lighthouse) tracking.